 2. Describe your current exercise routine - if you have one.

-3. Describe a tentative workout program that you intend to follow to get started.
+3-4.
+Describe a tentative workout program and time each day of the week that you intend to follow to get started.

 Make it practical and attainable.
 After a month you can gear up and increase the levels but start slow if you haven't been exercising regularly.